Laura Gonzalez Escallon: Early life and amateur career

-Amateur career
+Collegiate career

-Gonzalez was a member of the Belgium National Team and won the 2008 Girls Amateur Championship.
-She represented Belgium at the Espirito Santo Trophy in 2008 and 2010, and the Continent of Europe at the 2009 Vagliano Trophy.

-She attended Purdue University from 2009 to 2013, and graduated with a Bachelor of Science in mathematics.
-She played for the Purdue Boilermakers women's golf team and won four tournaments, and was named 2011–12 Big Ten Golfer of the Year.
+Gonzalez attended Purdue University from 2009 to 2013, and graduated with a Bachelor of Science in mathematics.
+She played for the Purdue Boilermakers women's golf team where she helped win the NCAA Division I women's golf championship in 2010, and to a runner-up finish in 2011, and a 3rd place finish in 2013.
+She placed 3rd individually in both 2011 and 2012.